Airbotics/uptane-server/docs/guides/quickstart.md

 We can also confirm vim isn't on the robot yet.

-Now Let's reboot the board by exiting QEMU and running it again with `../meta-updater/scripts/run-qemu-ota --overlay mydevice.cow`.
+Now Let's reboot the qemu and confirm the update was applied: `sudo reboot`.
 Once it boots you should now be able to use vim.
+You'll see the ECU, Robot and Rollout status has changed.
 Nice 😎

 ## 7. Cleaning up